-- Spend time in the charming town of Antigua—a UNESCO World Heritage site
+- Tour the charming town of Antigua, a UNESCO World Heritage site

-- Hike Acatenango volcano with magical views of Volcán de Fuego's lava eruption
+- Hike Acatenango Volcano and marvel at Volcán de Fuego's lava eruption

-- Ride some of the best trails of Guatemala, guided by local mountain bike guides
+- Ride some of the best bike trails in Guatemala led by local guides

 |Day 1||Arrive in Antigua||Antigua|

 |Day 3||Acatenango Volcano Hike & Camping||Acatenango Volcano|

 |Day 4||Sunrise Acatenango Hike & Transfer to Antigua||Antigua|

 Day 1: Arrive in Antigua